MicrosoftDocs/powerbi-docs/contributor-guide/retire-or-rename-an-article.md

 # Steps to follow when you retire or change the name of an ACOM technical article

-This guidance is for SMEs who are listed as the author of an article that needs to be retired from the technical documentation section of Power BI.microsoft.com.
+This guidance is for SMEs who are listed as the author of an article that needs to be retired from the technical documentation section of powerbi.microsoft.com.
 The steps also apply if a file is renamed.

 If you're a member of our Power BI community and you think an article should be retired for any reason, please leave a comment in the Disqus comment stream for the article to let the author know something is wrong with the article.